 This is a compilation of my work for The Daily Cardinal.
-I am one of the beat writers covering the national-runner up Wisconsin women’s hockey team.
-I previously covered the Badger softball team, as well as the weekly press conference for UW Athletics.
+I was one of the beat writers covering the national-runner up Wisconsin women’s hockey team.
+I also previously covered the Badger softball team, as well as the weekly press conference for UW Athletics.

 The Badgers (33-3-4) started the first period with better energy than they did in Friday’s semifinal win, outshooting Clarkson (32-4-5) 6-3 in the period.
 However, late in the first period, Badger defenseman Mikaela Gardner was called for tripping—a penalty that would prove costly.